Six Items Challenge 2017

 Grow Your Own Clothes: Three Concepts For The Fashion Of The Future

-My right shoulder is still very painful and inflamed again and I have struggled to type this blog.
+This month my right shoulder is still very painful and I have struggled to record this vlog and type this blog.

 Translation in Urdu